ht-pham/weather-app/README.md

 In terminal:
 1. Change directory to where 'main.py' is located: ```$ cd your-local-repo```
 2. Run the program: ```your-local-repo$ flask --app main run```
+## Acknowledgement
+Thank you to @Pixeden team for the open-source icons which were wonderfully made by the team.